Solos, duets and small ensembles

 The experience normally lasts for 3-4 hours, depending on the number of participants - you'll get 8-10 minutes for your performance and feedback.
 Everyone gets a chance to sing.
 You'll get some feedback from Tim and the other participants, and you might even be asked to sing part of your song again to help you take on board any tips that have been passed on.

 Occasionally, people want to come to the Singposium but aren't sure whether it's right for them or not.
 After having a conversation with them, we may arrange for them to be a non-participating observer at a Singposium, so they can decide whether to take the plunge the following season.
 Please note though, Singposiums are not intended to have an audience, and we'll only accept observers if they're genuinely interested in having a go themselves in the future.

 How to prepare

 If you're interested in taking part in a Singposium, or just want to find out more, get in touch and we'll be happy to answer your questions.
-In order to come prepared, you'll need either a backing track (on CD, MP3 player or phone), or written piano accompaniment (ideally in a folder to help with page turns!).
+In order to come prepared, you'll need either a backing track, or written piano accompaniment.
+We ask you to let us have a copy of this in advance, so we can have everything ready on the day.
 Don't worry if you're not sure whether the key of the sheet music is right for you - mention this before you start and Tim will work with you to find the right key before you perform.